 The algorithm must be one of SHA-1, SHA-256, or SHA-384.
 These values are case insensitive, and the hyphen may be omitted.
 If no algorithm is specified, the default is SHA-256.
-(Note: The SHA-1 algorithm is no longer recommended for use when generating new DS and CDS records.)

 Include ZSKs when generating DS records.
 Without this option, only keys which have the KSK flag set will be converted to DS records and printed.
 Useful only in -f zone file mode.